Kampong Glam: Present

 Today, Kampong Glam still retains strong ties to the Native-Malay and Muslim community and has sometimes been termed the "Muslim Quarter" due to its history.
 The Muslim population still remains a significant presence in Kampong Glam, especially in Bussorah Street.
 The area remains a centre for Muslim activities and the Sultan Mosque remains a major landmark and congregation point for the Singapore Muslims.

 Like Little India and Chinatown, Kampong Glam has been restored, refurbished and new life breathed into it, bringing back the former colour and vibrancy of the area.
 Rows of conserved shophouses can be found in Haji Lane, Arab Street, Baghdad Street and Bussorah Street.
 Many of these shophouses have new tenants such as design and IT firms, art galleries, crafts and curiosity shops, food caterers, cafes, bars and restaurants.
 They blend in with traditional businesses like textile and carpet shops, blacksmiths and shops selling religious items used by Muslims.
-It is also an area of good restaurants, from Malaysian coffee shops and bakeries to fine modern European dining, like Le Pont De Vie.
+It is also an area of good restaurants, from Malaysian coffee shops and bakeries to fine modern European dining.

 On 16 December 2006, a fire destroyed four shophouses at Sultan Gate at 2145 (SST).
 Two were vacant, one was a blacksmith shop and the other a shoe shop.
 Firefighters controlled the fire by surrounding it as it spread through the roof.
 According to eyewitnesses, the fire started from the second floor of the blacksmith shop.
 The blacksmith shop is one of the oldest types of shophouses in Singapore which was used for educational tours.
 It is the last blacksmith shop in the area.

+On 20 June 2014, the One Kampong Gelam association was established to enliven and establish Kampong Glam as a vibrant cultural district.
+The association has since initiated changes such as better car parking systems, road closures, and Ramadan celebrations.